 This policy only applies to data collected by myself.
 Third parties, which in a professional capacity may be linked to me, are not covered by this policy.
-If you, having read this statement, have any queries concerning your personal information or any questions on our use of the information, please contact me via email at firstname.lastname@example.org.
+If you, having read this statement, have any queries concerning your personal information or any questions on my use of your information, please contact me via email at firstname.lastname@example.org.

-By contacting me, whether requesting to receive additional information or counselling from me or otherwise provide your personal details to me, you recognise you have consented to my processing of your information under the terms of this policy.
+By contacting me you recognise you have consented to my processing of your information under the terms of this policy.

 What information is collected?

 Requesting access to my services or inquiring into my services can be done via email or phone through the details I provide, or in person.
 These processes involve providing me with your name, your email address(es) and phone number(s).
 In order to arrange for you to receive my services, I may also request information on your availability, therapeutic issues, and other details I deem relevant to considering your request.
 This information is collected to determine whether both you and myself are similarly available for you to receive the counselling service I offer, and for me to determine whether the service I offer is in any way unsuitable to your needs.

 During your counselling session(s) I may ask you to provide information concerning your personal, social, financial and medical circumstances.
 This too is information collected to determine whether the service I offer is in any way unsuitable to your needs and for me to manage the service I provide to you.
 I want to ensure you receive the service best for you.

 To ensure I am providing you with the highest level of service I can, I may sometimes keep notes on your sessions.
 These are brief and include such things as summaries to the material you have brought to your sessions, as well as my own professional observations and interpretations to that material.
 As you continue with your sessions, this information may be added to and amended as a means of reflecting any progression in your counselling.